 Following thyroidectomy, patients require daily hormone replacement therapy with T4.
-Even though postoperative thyroid hormone replacement seems simple, effective and safe, 30-50% of thyroxine users do not achieve adequate biochemical euthyroidism (1.0kosieme OE: Thyroid hormone replacement: current status and challenges.
-Exp Opinon Phannacother 2011; 12(15):2315-2328) Moreover, it is recently evidenced that patients treated adequately with T4 still experienced a number of symptoms, including deficits in cognition and mood, their ability to focus, and their general mental well-being (Kansagra S, McCudden C, Willis M. The challenges and complexities of thyroid hormone replacement.
+Even though post-operative thyroid hormone replacement seems simple, effective and safe, 30-50% of thyroxine users do not achieve adequate biochemical euthyroidism (1.0kosieme OE: Thyroid hormone replacement: current status and challenges.
+Expert Opin Pharmacother 2011; 12(15):2315-2328) Moreover, it is recently evidenced that patients treated adequately with T4 still experienced a number of symptoms, including deficits in cognition and mood, their ability to focus, and their general mental well-being (Kansagra S, McCudden C, Willis M. The challenges and complexities of thyroid hormone replacement.
 Laboratory Medicine 2010; 41(6):338-48.).
 Then, long-term thyroid hormone administration may be associated with significant morbidity, and thus has many associated healthcare costs.

 Sernova's approach in the treatment of postoperative hypothyroid disease is to auto-transplant healthy thyroid tissues of patients undergoing thyroidectomy into the pre-implanted vascularized Cell Pouch, to reduce the burden and risks of postoperative hypothyroidism.
 Sernova is conducting initial preclinical studies with our Cell Pouch in collaboration with Dr. Sam Wiseman at the University of British Columbia.
 This collaboration received funding by a Transplant Venture Grant awarded by the Transplant Research Foundation (TRF) of British Columbia.
-The overall aim of the program is to evaluate the survival and function of thyroid tissue after implantation into the Cell Pouch to establish preclinical proof-of-concept of this novel approach.
+The overall aim of the program is the evaluation of the survival and function of thyroid tissue after implantation into the Cell Pouch to establish preclinical proof-of-concept of this novel approach.
 The collaboration will accelerate Sernova's research efforts and set the stage for the preparation of a regulatory submission for future clinical assessment of people suffering from postoperative hypothyroid disease with the aim to preserve thyroid function and improve patients' quality of life.

-Developing the Cell Pouch for Additional Disorders
+Developing the Cell Pouch for the treatment of Additional Disorders

-As the Company continues its work on current indications, we are exploring potential new rare disease indications to further expand the application of our cell therapy platform technologies.
+As the Company continues its work on current indications, we are exploring the potential use of our technology for the treatment of new rare disease indications to further expand the application of our cell therapy platform technologies.